 - Warm the muscles up right before stretching with just a few minutes of physical movement, such as walking.

-For additional ideas to help seniors continue to thrive and stay well, call Anthem Home Care, providers of the best senior care Corpus Christi, TX families trust.
+For additional ideas to help seniors continue to thrive and stay well, call Anthem Home Care, one of the top home health agencies serving Corpus Christi, Texas and the surrounding areas.
 We are always on hand to provide motivation and support, to participate with seniors in exercise programs, and to provide transportation and accompaniment to the senior center or fitness center for exercise classes.
 Call us at 361.643.2323 or reach out via our online contact form to learn about our services and take the first step towards a healthier life for your senior loved one!